Richmond Film Society

 • Local streets from 6:30pm

-Should any non-member tickets remain available on the night of screenings, these can be now be purchased solely from The Exchange’s box office on the ground floor.
-Purchases are now by contactless payments only - cash payments are no longer accepted.
+Should any non-member tickets remain available on the night of screenings, these can be now be purchased solely from The Exchange’s box office on the ground floor by contactless payment only.

 Further Information